neckcen/femto-plugin/php/README.md

 A plugin to allow PHP code within Femto pages.

+**Note on security:** If your content folder is visible from the web (which should not be the case), then be aware that the PHP code within Femto pages will be displayed as plain text when accessed directly.

 Installation
 ------------
 Copy `php.php` to `femto/plugins` then add _PHP_ to the list of enabled plugins